dekuNukem/duckyPad/keymap_instructions.md

 ![Alt text](resources/pics/keymaps/be2.png)

 When you press this key, `&` will be printed out.
-Yes you heard that right, it is inverted in this layout!
+Yes that's right, it is inverted in this layout!

-It should be clear that duckcode for this character is `0x001e`.
+It should be clear that duckcode for `&` is `0x001e`.

 As usual, go find `&` in the file, and set the duckcode:

 `0x26 0x001e // &`

 When you press this key with `SHIFT`, `1` is printed out.
-Therefore its duckcode should have the `SHIFT` bit set, which is `0x011e`.
+Therefore its duckcode should have the `SHIFT` set, which is `0x011e`.
 The line therefore should be:

 `0x31 0x011e // 1`

 However, we have a *third* character on this key! `|` is printed by pressing the `AltGr` key.
-So we need to set the `AltGr` bit in duckcode for this character, which would be `0x021e`.
+So we need to set the `AltGr` in duckcode for this character, which would be `0x021e`.

 Again, find the line and update the duckcode: